jennomics/WorkflowPaper/16S rDNA Sequencing and Analysis (Organism Identification).md

 9. To export the consensus from the trace view, go to Sequence, hover on Export Sequences  and select Export Sequences from Selected Trace Files.
 This will create a file containing the consensus sequence, which can then be used for analysis such as for searching for closely related sequences using the BLAST program \cite{Altschul_1990} which can be used to identify the organism.

 ##Custom Script to Create a Consensus Sequence (merge\_sanger\_16s.pl)

+This custom script is for users who prefer to quickly trim and align their sequences.
+It is to be used in place of SeqTrace, with our without having pre-screened samples using the RDP Sanger pipeline described above.

 ###Download/Install
 1. Create a new folder called Sanger_seq on your desktop
 2. Download the zip file, containing three scripts (merge\_sanger\_16s.pl, cleanup.pl and subsample\_reads.pl) from \cite{47b41cbb-81bb-44cb-8430-1218ddad365c}